 You can quickly open and close resources, search, and perform other tasks using the Command box.

-If the toolbar is at the top, the box appears just to the right of the first set of program icons:
+There are different locations for this box depending on whether the toolbar is at the top or on the left side.
+If the toolbar is on the top, the box appears just to the right of the first set of program icons:

 If the toolbar is on the left – and in its wide configuration – the command box appears just to the right of the Logos logo:

-If the toolbar is on the left - and in its narrow configuration - you need to click the Logos icon to access the command box as it is not normally visible.
+If the toolbar is on the left – and in the narrow configuration – you need to click the Logos icon to access the command box as it is not normally visible.

-Once you have focus in the Command Box, start to enter your command or search request.
+Once you have focused on the Command Box, start to enter your command or search request.
 As you begin to type, a drop-down box will appear with suggested commands.
-The order in which they are shown changes to match your typical usage.
+The order in which options display changes to match your typical usage.
 If the command you want is at the top of the list, press Enter to execute it.
 Alternatively, select the required command from the dropdown menu.

 Commands are not case-sensitive.
 Some can be combined, e.g. [resource name] to [reference] in [a new window / a new tab].
 You can pin a command to the toolbar by dragging it from the list of suggestions.